Gabaldonlab/RepDBmaker/README.md

 in `config/broaddb.yaml` you can specify:

 * a file "clades_to_keep" where each line is a group where you'd like to include all avaiable genomes.
+All Custom genomes are kept by default.
 * a file "genomes_to_exclude" where in each line you can specify a problematic id, useful if there are corrupted proteomes or things like this
 * a tsv file "new_genomes" with these columns: ID,Species,Fasta,Lineage,Paper,Source,Note useful to retrieve new genomes not in various euka DBs